qiaoyuet/Impact-of-Biosolids-Mirror-Repo/Report/SecondDraft/SecondDraft.md

 August and October 2016 respectively.
 The dataset given to us includes the sampling month, block index, treatment type, transect number and the MWD averaged from those 7 soil samples for each transect.
-So the total number of soil samples are 96 (4 sampling dates x 4 blocks x 2 treatments x 3 transects x 1 composite sample per transect).
+So the total number of soil samples is 96 (4 sampling dates x 4 blocks x 2 treatments x 3 transects x 1 composite sample per transect).

 Figure 2.1 shows the boxplots of MWD under both biosolids and control in 4 sampling dates.
 In April, August and October, we observe that data